jonivrapi/intro-to-ml/Fundamentals-of-ML/vocabulary.md

 ### Overfitting

 **Overfitting** occurs when a model is trained to perfectly (or too closely) fit the training data, to the detriment of its performance on new, unseen data.

+### Regularization

+**Regularization** is when you constrain a model to make it simpler in order to reduce the risk of overfitting to the dataset.